back

 There is a multitude of projects that have dealt with the topic of Sensory Substitution, but to date there are only very few practical implementations of the idea, which in turn are used by a negligible small number of people.
 While extremely sophisticated technology is used, design and user-friendliness often suffer.
 I therefore started researching the topic in an open and iterative rapid prototyping process.
 Problems of existing solutions should be included, the operation and learning should be easier and a higher acceptance for the system should be created by addressing usability and interaction design requirements.

-Current Prototype & Empiric Study in 2021
+Latest Prototype & Empirical Study In 2021

 Technical Details